cloudgraphdev/cli/README.md

 <br/>

-3. Scan for infrastructure updates for all configured providers.
-This command will reach out and read all of the metadata on your cloud assets.
+3. Scan for cloud infrastructure for all configured providers.
+This command will reach out and read all of the metadata on your cloud infrastructure.
 Note that it is **completely normal** to see warnings and errors while the `cg scan` command runs, these are usually caused by permissions issues.
-That said if you find a bug please open an issue on GitHub or let us know in our [Slack Workspace](https://join.slack.com/t/cloudgraph-workspace/shared_invite/zt-vb8whl6u-3YH0F4mHXNyC6SOqZJvClQ).
+That said, if you encounter any problematic errors running CloudGraph you can prepend `CG_DEBUG=5` to the beginning of your command as in, `CG_DEBUG=5 cg scan`.
+This will print out the verbose logs with more information that you can then use to either open an [issue on GitHub](https://github.com/cloudgraphdev/cli/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) or let us know in our [Slack Workspace](https://join.slack.com/t/cloudgraph-workspace/shared_invite/zt-vb8whl6u-3YH0F4mHXNyC6SOqZJvClQ).

 <p align="center">
   <a href="https://github.com/cloudgraphdev/cli/raw/master/docs/images/scan.png">